 To fulfill the community service requirement to graduate, students must follow these steps:

-- Choose a pre-approved site where you would like to serve (a full list can be found here) and go to step 3.
+- Choose a pre-approved site where you would like to serve (view full list of pre-approved sites) and go to step 3.
 If the site is not on the list, you must complete the form here and go to step 2

 - Obtain approval from Dr. Eileen Moore